aistra0528/Hail/README_EN.md

 ## Freeze

 Freeze is a word to describe the action of **forbid apps when they are unnecessary** to use device in a better way, cut down the usage of ram and save power.
-User can unfreeze it to revert.
+User can unfreeze them to revert.

-There are two ways to "freeze" apps, hide and disable.
+In general, "freeze" means disable, but also Hail can "freeze" apps by hiding and suspending them.

+### Disable

+Disable apps will not shown in launcher.
+Enable them to revert.

 ### Hide

 Hidden apps will not shown in launcher and installed app list.
 Unhide them to revert.

+> While in this state, which is almost like an uninstalled state, making the package unavailable,
+> but it doesn't remove the data or the actual package file.

-### Disable
+### Suspend

-Disable apps will not shown in launcher.
-Enable them to revert.
+Suspended apps will be shown as grayscale icons in the launcher.
+Unsuspend them to revert.

+> While in this state, the application's notifications will be hidden, any of its started activities
+> will be stopped and it will not be able to show toasts or dialogs or play audio.
+When the user tries
+> to launch a suspended app, the system will, instead, show a dialog to the user informing them that
+> they cannot use this app while it is suspended.

 ## Working mode

-Hail can work with `Device Owner - Hide`, `Superuser - Disable` and `Shizuku - Disable`.
+Hail can work with `Device Owner`, `Superuser` (Root) and `Shizuku` (and Sui).

-**The way of hide and disable are different, unfreeze app request the same way.**
+**Frozen app need to be unfrozen by the same working mode.**

-1. For devices support wifi adb or rooted, `Shizuku - Disable` is recommend.
+1. For devices support wifi adb or rooted, `Shizuku` is recommend.
 [About Shizuku](https://github.com/RikkaApps/Shizuku)

-2. For rooted devices, `Superuser - Disable` is alternative. **It is slower.**
+2. For rooted devices, `Superuser` is alternative. **It is slower.**

-3. Select `Device Owner - Hide` otherwise. **It is unstable on some devices.**
+3. Select `Device Owner` otherwise. **It's a pain to set up.**

-### Device Owner - Hide
+### Device Owner - Hide / Suspend

+This mode invoke:

-This mode invoke `DevicePolicyManager.setApplicationHidden` to hide apps.
+- `DevicePolicyManager.setApplicationHidden` to hide apps.

+- `DevicePolicyManager.setPackagesSuspended` to suspend apps.

 **You must remove device owner before uninstall**